jboonstra/biblesearch_api_docs/index.md

 If the read request is successful, the XML response will include the status code "200 OK."

 *Please note:* Bible passages are only available via read requests.
 Right access is not available for Bible passages.

+## Searching (HTTP GET requests)

+Keyword-based searches are possible via a particular request to the [Verses resources][verses].

 ## Writing (HTTP POST and PUT requests)